LivelyCarpet87/FileSorter/README.md

 1. `python3 initFileSorter.py --rootDir /Path/To/Root/Of/Folders/To/Sort`

    This generates the config files for you.
-If the --rootDir is not given, the script will assume the working directory of the terminal session to be the rootDir.
+If the --rootDir is not given, the program will assume the working directory of the terminal session to be the rootDir.
 If --genBinIgnored is included, it will generate a folder-specific Ignored.config file for each folder.

    **Quick Tip: Drag the rootDir folder into your terminal window to avoid typing it.**